Have the freshest free hiking tips sent to you each month!

 3. To buy hiking equipment, yet acknowledge the fact that you might not know what you're doing (yet), only use gear stores that carry equipment rated highly by hikers, not magazine editors.

-Long answer: Read through this list of best hiking gear.
-Pick somewhere to start, and get to work on Your Plan (above).
+Read through this list of best hiking gear.

 Newbie day hiking advice can be found here.